penk/penkesu/README.md

 About the keyboard:

 - The keyboard is called `Koda`, which is originally designed by [larrbo](https://github.com/larrbo/odd-rocket/) and released under Creative Commons BY-NC-SA 4.0 License.
-I've tweaked the layouts so it fits my need and looks closer to the `Planck`
+I've tweaked the layout so that it better fits my needs and looks closer to the `Planck`.
+More on this below.
 - If one wishes to use other 40% keyboard for the build, it can be done by editing the STEP file and adjusting the compartment size in the chassis
 - A thin metal sheet was [glued to the base](https://twitter.com/penk/status/1489810591628034048) as the counterweight, your mileage may vary depending on how you like the weight distribution